A Lipschitz Bandits Approach for Continuous Hyperparameter Optimization: Related Works

 \section{Related Works}

 \textbf{Hyperparameter Optimization:} In recent years, the surging need of hyperparameter optimization algorithms from deep learning has motivated a larger cluster of researches.
-See \citet{feurer2019hyperparameter} for a recent exposition.
+See \cite{feurer2019hyperparameter} for a recent exposition.
 To name a few, grid search \citep{wu2011experiments} and random search \citep{bergstra2012random} are now considered two standard benchmark methods.
 Inspired by biological findings, population-based methods have also been used for HPO tasks \citep{hansen2016cma,jaderberg2017population}.
 Another line of research is the model-based methods.
 In such methods, a model fitted on past observation is built, and subsequent hyperparameter trials are selected based on this model.
 Examples include Bayesian optimization algorithms with different surrogate \citep[e.g.,][]{10.5555/3104322.3104451,shahriari2015taking} , and tree-based methods \citep{hutter2011sequential,bergstra2011algorithms,10.1145/3412815.3416885}.
 More recently, HPO methods that explicitly model the training nature of neural networks have been invented.
 In these methods, obtaining a more accurate test/validation error requires higher training expenses.
 Such methods include multi-fidelity (Bayesian) optimization \citep{forrester2007multi,kandasamy2017multi,song2019general}, where feedback at finer fidelity are more accurate.
-Other methods that incorporate training budget include Successive Halving \citep{jamieson2016non} and Hyperband \citep{li2017hyperband}, and Beysian versions of Hyperband \citep{falkner2018bohb}.
-In particular, \citet{huang2022improving} designed a special multi-fidelity algorithm for Bayesian optimization.
+Other methods that incorporate training budget include Successive Halving \citep{jamieson2016non}, Hyperband \citep{li2017hyperband}, and BOHB \citep{falkner2018bohb}.
+In particular, \cite{huang2022improving} designed a special multi-fidelity algorithm for Bayesian optimization.
 They proposed a special training data collection strategy for getting better estimation in Bayesian models.
 A better model can lead to better search area of hyperparameters.